 After a national search, Dr. Laura Alonso will become the next Chief of the Division of Endocrinology, Diabetes and Metabolism as of September 1, 2019.
 She will also serve as the Director of the Weill Center for Metabolic Health.
-An accomplished physician-scientist, Dr. Alonso is currently the George F. and Sybil H. Fuller Term Chair in Diabetes and Director of Beta Cell Biological Studies at the University of Massachusetts Medical School.
+An accomplished physician-scientist, Dr. Alonso was previously the George F. and Sybil H. Fuller Term Chair in Diabetes and Director of Beta Cell Biological Studies at the University of Massachusetts Medical School.
 Dr. Alonso received a B.A. from Harvard College in Biochemistry, an M.D. from the University of Pennsylvania, and trained in Internal Medicine at the University of Chicago and in Endocrinology at the University of Chicago and NYU.
 She completed postdoctoral fellowship training in stem cell biology with Dr. Elaine Fuchs at the University of Chicago and Rockefeller University, and in pancreatic islet biology with Dr. Andrew Stewart at the University of Pittsburgh.

 An elected member of the American Society for Clinical Investigation, Dr. Alonso is a leading investigator on the basic biology of pancreatic beta cell regeneration.
 She is a standing member of, and has co-chaired, the NIH’s Molecular and Cellular Endocrinology Study Section and serves on the organizing panel for the Scientific Sessions of the American Diabetes Association.
 She serves on the editorial boards of The Journal of Biological Chemistry, Diabetes, and The FASEB Journal, and is an Associate Editor for Physiological Reports.
 Dr. Alonso’s research has been published in the top peer-reviewed journals of her field and her studies are funded by the NIH and the American Diabetes Association.
 In addition to teaching and research, Dr. Alonso currently sees patients in the Diabetes Clinic at the Ambulatory Care Center at UMass Memorial Medical Center.